Ergodic properties of some piecewise-deterministic Markov process with application to gene expression modelling: Preliminaries

 If the kernel $P$ is stochastic, then $(\cdot) P:\mathcal{M}(E) \to \mathcal{M}(E)$ given by \eqref{regp} is called a \emph{regular Markov operator}, and $P(\cdot):B_b(E)\to B_b(E)$ defined by \eqref{regd} is said to be its \emph{dual operator} (see \cite{b:las_frac}).
 It is easy to check that

-Let us note that $P(\cdot)$, given by \eqref{regd}, can be extended in the usual way to a linear operator $\overline{P}$ on the space of all bounded below Borel functions $\overline{B}_b(X)$ so that \eqref{duality} holds for all $f\in \overline{B}_b(X)$.
-For notational simplicity, in our further analysis we shall use the same symbol for the extension as for the original operator on $B_b(X)$.
+Let us note that $P(\cdot)$, given by \eqref{regd}, can be extended in the usual way to the space of all bounded below Borel functions $\overline{B}_b(E)$ in such a way that \eqref{duality} holds for all $f\in \overline{B}_b(E)$.
+For notational simplicity, we shall use the same symbol for the extension as for the original operator on $B_b(E)$.